 About the Project

-The $33 million, 60,000-SF, five-story cast-in-place Pathology Clinical Laboratory and Office Building project was part of the master plan development for the new University of California, Irvine (UCI) Medical Center.
-The laboratory provides reference lab services for medical institutions across the Southern California region and consists of four floors of pathology laboratories and offices, as well as a fifth-floor shell space for future office development.
-Each floor plate is approximately 12,000 SF.
-The building has a deep canopy covering the plaza.
-The monumental concrete and glass stair create a dramatic entry portal where the scientists interact.
-The project received LEED Gold certification and was delivered two months early.
+The $33.3 million, 60,000 SF, five-story, cast-in-place Medical Center Clinical Laboratory was part of the master plan development for the new UC Irvine Medical Center.
+The laboratory provides reference lab services for medical institutions across the Southern California region and consists of four floors of pathology laboratories and offices, as well as fifth-floor shell space for future office development.
+The building has a deep canopy covering the plaza and a monumental concrete and glass stair that creates a dramatic entry portal.
+The project was delivered two months early.

 The building has a real iconic presence on campus, and its appearance coalesces the new aesthetic standard for what had been a very disparate collection of buildings.
-Complementing the new hospital building, the architectural skin is defined by three colors of cast-in-place concrete with punched aluminum windows and clear glass.
+Complementing the hospital building, the architectural skin is defined by three colors of cast-in-place concrete with punched aluminum windows and clear glass.
 The building’s horizontal and vertical circulation core is picked out in coppery-red metal cladding.
 The building creates an open plaza adjacent to an existing lawn, connecting active public spaces.
-A feature stair overlooks the plaza and is covered by a broad canopy.

 Science + Technology projectSamsung Fab2 Office Expansion Learn More